dsGitHubRepository/fansite-analytics-challenge/README.md

 # Summary

-The coding challenge was an excellent path to analyze a real world data problem of server log files and be familiar with data analysis as a data engineer to bridge the gap between academic research data analysis to industrial data analysis or business data analysis.
+The coding challenge was an excellent path to analyze a real world data problem of server log data and be familiar with real world data analysis as a data engineer to bridge the gap between academic research data analysis to business data analysis.

+Please note that the directory output did not quiet copy the ./log_out/*.txt to the desired folder; however I strongly request to check my submission.
+I am working on this part to bridge the gap!